Saudi Arabia sentences dozens of Palestinians, Jordanians

 Several Palestinians have been detained since February 2019 and are facing trial before a Saudi terrorism court.

-The Saudi court sentenced Hamas representative in Saudi Arabia Mohammed al-Khudairi to 15 years in prison.
+The Saudi court sentenced Hamas representative in Saudi Arabia Mohammed al-Khodari to 15 years in prison.
 His son, Hani, was sentenced to three years, Anadolu Agency reported.

-In February, Amnesty International said al-Khudairi had undergone surgery and was being treated for prostate cancer when the Saudi authorities arrested him and his son in April 2019.
+In February, Amnesty International said al-Khodari had undergone surgery and was being treated for prostate cancer when the Saudi authorities arrested him and his son in April 2019.

-Amnesty called on the Saudi king to ensure that “unfounded charges” against al-Khudairi and his son are dropped and that they are released.
+Amnesty called on the Saudi king to ensure that “unfounded charges” against al-Khodari and his son are dropped and that they are released.

 Hamas, meanwhile, condemned the sentences handed out on Sunday, calling them “unjust” and saying those sentenced had done nothing to harm Saudi Arabia.